Mexico : Safety by City

 TRANSPORT & TAXIS RISK : HIGH

-Considering the fact that thieves operate on busses and subways, special attention should be paid if you happen to travel via the B line of the subway.
+Because thieves operate on buses and subways, special attention should be paid if you happen to travel via the B line of the subway.
 The only safe taxi companies are Uber, EasyTaxi or Taxiaviso.
 Tourists should never catch cabs in the street.
 Metro is reliable and runs underground.
 Driving around by car is the least advised way of going around the city, due to the complicated road structure and reckless drivers.
 Be aware that traffic signals are not respected.

 PICKPOCKETS RISK : HIGH